sakey01/Portfolio/README.md

 - HTML
 - CSS
-- JavaScript (Vanilla)
+- JavaScript

 ---

 ## How to View

-Visit the live site here: [https://sakey01.github.io/portfolio](https://sheikh-ahmed.vercel.app/)
+Visit the live site here: https://sheikh-portfolio.vercel.app

 ---